-The purpose of ramped FSK is to provide better bandwidth containment than can be achieved using traditional FSK.
-In ramped FSK, the instantaneous frequency changes of traditional FSK are replaced with more gradual, user-defined frequency changes.
+The purpose of ramped FSK is to provide better bandwidth containment than traditional FSK by replacing the instantaneous frequency changes with more gradual, user-defined frequency changes.
 The dwell time at F1 and F2 can be equal to or much greater than the time spent at each intermediate frequency.
 The user controls the dwell time at F1 and F2, the number of intermediate frequencies, and the time spent at each frequency.
-Unlike unramped FSK, ramped FSK requires the lowest frequency to be loaded into the F1 registers and the highest frequency to be loaded into the F2 registers.
+Unlike unramped FSK, ramped FSK requires the lowest frequency to be loaded into F1 registers and the highest frequency to be loaded into F2 registers.

-Several registers must be programmed to instruct the DDS regarding the resolution of intermediate frequency steps (48 bits) and the time spent at each step (20 bits).
+Several registers must be programmed to instruct the DDS on the resolution of intermediate frequency steps (48 bits) and the time spent at each step (20 bits).
 Furthermore, the CLR ACC1 bit in the control register should be toggled (low-high-low) prior to operation to ensure that the frequency accumulator is starting from an all 0s output condition.
 For piecewise, nonlinear frequency transitions, it is necessary to reprogram the registers while the frequency transition is in progress to affect the desired response.

 Parallel Register Address 1A hex to Parallel Register Address 1C hex comprise the 20-bit ramp rate clock registers.
 This is a countdown counter that outputs a single pulse whenever the count reaches 0.
-The counter is activated any time a logic level change occurs on the FSK input (Pin 29).
+The counter is activated when a logic level change occurs on the FSK input, Pin 29.
 This counter is run at the system clock rate, 300 MHz maximum.
-The time period between each output pulse is where N is the 20-bit ramp rate clock value programmed by the user.
+The time period between each output pulse is given as where N is the 20-bit ramp rate clock value programmed by the user.

-$$(N+1) \times System Clock Period$$
+$(N+1) \times System Clock Period$

-The allowable range of N is from 1 to $(2^{20} - 1)$.
-The output of this counter clocks the 48-bit frequency accumulator shown in
+The allowable range of N is from 1 to $(2^{20}-1)$.
+The output of this counter clocks the 48-bit frequency accumulator shown in Figure 39.

-Figure 36.
 The ramp rate clock determines the amount of time spent at each intermediate frequency between F1 and F2.
 The counter stops automatically when the destination frequency is achieved.
-The dwell time spent at F1 and F2 is determined by the duration that the FSK input (Pin 29) is held high or low after the destination frequency has been reached.
+The dwell time spent at F1 and F2 is determined by the duration that the FSK input, Pin 29, is held high or low after the destination frequency has been reached.